 It’s been a while since the signalling guidelines were last iterated on, and in their initial form, they were rather rough ideals, rather than practical instructions on how to create a good signal.
 This post aims to act more as a how-to and best practices guide that signals should follow.
 It is divided into sections of what a signal thread must do, and what a signal thread should do.

 I may add more things to this list as they occur to me.
 Any objections or comments, feel free to leave them as replies and I’ll update.

 The #governance:signal-requests category should be used for all signal requests.
 Using the same category for signal requests allows them to be accessed separately from the rest of the governance threads and helps keep everything organised.
 It also allows a custom post template which can help point people in the direction of the Signal Request resources.

 Have the correct tags

-Using the same tag across the forum makes it easy to find all the signaling topics, it helps keep everything organised, it helps the community see if there are things to signal on, etc etc. The two tags that should be attached to a new signal are signaling and active-signal.
+Using the same tag across the forum makes it easy to find all the signaling topics, it helps keep everything organised, it helps the community see if there are things to signal on, etc etc. The two tags that should be attached to a new signal are sig-status-active and signaling.

 Be limited to a single issue

 This keeps the topic from becoming a confused mess of different conversations.
 This is not to say that there must be only one poll, only that all the polls should seek signals on the same issue.

 Be run and kept up to date by the thread owner

 A party needs to both maintain and push a signalling thread to its conclusion.
 This responsibility falls on the original poster of the polling thread.
 The original poster does not have to remain neutral on the issue, but does need to run the process in good faith to its conclusion.